PapersOfMathieuNls/phd-thesis/05_precinct.md

 Code clones appear when developers reuse code with little to no modification to the original code.
 Studies have shown that clones can account for up to 50% of code in a given software system [@Baker; @StephaneDucasse].
-Although developers often reuse code on purpose [@Kim2005], code cloning is generally considered as a bad practice in software development because clones may introduce bugs [@Kapser2006; @Juergens2009; @Li2006].
+Developers often reuse code on purpose [@Kim2005], and code clones can be considered as a bad practice in software development if they are not managed.
+Indeed, if a bug were to be found in one the instance of a clone, without knowing that this particular piece of code is a clone, it will be challenging to fix the bug in all the other occurrences without clone-detection and clone-management tools [@Kapser2006; @Juergens2009; @Li2006].

 In the last two decades, there have been many studies and tools that aim at detecting clones.
 They can be grouped into two categories depending on whether they operate locally on a developer's workstation (e.g., [@Zibran2012; @Sajnani2016]) or remotely on a server (e.g., [@yamanaka2012industrial; @Zhang2013a]).